METALS-Shanghai copper scales over 1-month peak on tight supply, stimulus hopes

 ($1 = 6.3708 Chinese yuan)

-(Reporting by Brijesh Patel in Bengaluru; Editing by Subhranshu Sahu and Uttaresh.V)
+(Reporting by Brijesh Patel in Bengaluru; Editing by Subhranshu Sahu, Uttaresh.V and Krishna Chandra Eluri)

 ((Brijesh.Patel1@thomsonreuters.com; Within U.S. +1 651 848 5832, Outside U.S. +91 8067493865; Reuters Messaging: Brijesh.Patel1.thomsonreuters.com@reuters.net))